llllvvuu/paperfax-contracts/README.md

 TODO: print this into a file for the frontend to consume

 ## Contract Interaction CLI
-Make sure your shell environment is set up (rerun this for every new shell or `sh testnet.sh` run):
+Make sure your shell environment is set up (rerun this for every new shell and/or `sh testnet.sh` run):
 ```
 source testenv.sh
 ```